While Christmas markets in Poland might not rival the long-standing traditions of Germany or Austria, they’ve seen a resurgence in recent years.

 Warsaw is like a mini version of Berlin.
-It has the hipster lifestyle (in this sense I see it as a positive), great vodka and craft beer concentrated nightlife, a delicious foodie scene and entrepreneurial spirit.
+It has the cool lifestyle, great vodka and craft beer concentrated nightlife, a delicious foodie scene and an entrepreneurial spirit.

-Warsaw’s Christmas market in the Market Square starts a little later than other markets around the city.
-It’s worth waiting for that as the season starts there with a huge Christmas light show.
+Warsaw’s market in Market Square starts a little later than other markets around the city.
+It’s worth waiting for that, as the season starts with a huge light show.

-Warsaw’s Christmas markets have a bit of everything.
-There’s traditional Polish food like pierogies, sweets, hearty soups and grilled meat plus international food like langos, goulash, dried fruit and chocolate.
+Warsaw’s markets have a bit of everything.
+There’s traditional Polish food like pierogi, sweets, hearty soups and grilled meat, plus international food like langos, goulash, dried fruit and chocolate.
 You can’t go wrong with a cup of hot wine or a shot of sweet fruit vodka.

-Warsaw has a few markets, one in the main market square, another closer to the Royal Palace and a more modern Christmas market in the Praga district towards the east of the Vistula River, at the foot of the stadium.
+Warsaw has a few markets, one in the main market square, another closer to the Royal Castle and a more modern event in the Praga district towards the east of the Vistula River, at the foot of the stadium.